Gingivitis (gum inflammation)

 Avoiding smoking is a key step in keeping your gums healthy.
 People who smoke have a higher risk of gum problems (and oral cancer), such as complications after tooth extractions and surgery in your mouth.
 You have lower resistance to infections and your healing is impaired.

-Gum conditions in smokers are also often not noticed as smokers typically do not have bleeding gums as they have poor blood supply to the gums.
-If you are a smoker and you stop smoking, your gums are likely to start to bleed.
-This is because the blood supply is returning to your gums and they are starting to fight the plaque.
+Gum conditions in smokers are also often not noticed.
+This is because people who smoke typically don't have bleeding gums as they have poor blood supply to their gums.
+If you're a smoker and you stop smoking, your gums are likely to start to bleed.
+This is because the blood supply is returning to your gums and they're starting to fight the plaque.

 The following links provide further information about gingivitis.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.